Wljmanie/CodeChallenges/README.md

 I had a problem with the Range validation.
 However it only seems to work on properties.
 So they need a get set.
 Have to be mind full of that in the future.

+## Web app in action
+You can find this web app running [here](https://CodeChallenges.wesleymanie.nl).